Learn how to program a radius on a CNC lathe | Ultimate guide

 Optimize the feeds and speeds for machining the radius to achieve the best results.
 Use appropriate cutting speeds, feed rates, and depths of cut to prevent tool wear, maintain accuracy, and reduce overall machining time.
 Experiment and make adjustments as needed.

-See also Best budget wood turning lathe
+See also Best drill bits for wood lathe

 7. Test and Debug the Program